TOPIC -

 Vic I really see how hybred vigor in the F1 speeds up the veg, in your

-experience will the hybred vigor be as noticable in the flowering as it
+experience will the hybred vigor be as noticable in the flowering as it is in

 the veg?
 Or can the Roms x AF1 be as fast and productive as there hybred